IMU sensor position questions

 Definitely a fair point about hardware restrictions.
 I was envisioning a bracket that attaches to the fender mounts and positions an external IMU sensor directly above the center of the tire.
 I was curious if it would make any noticeable difference in the way the board feels while riding.
 A lot of hassle if it isn’t a significant difference though.

 Gyro position doesn’t matter.
 The rotational rates at the fender are the same as the rates at the controller box.
-This may help: Why it's ok to mount your FC away from the CG - YouTube
+This may help: https://youtu.be/XJAeaFzDwko

 That is helpful!
 For gyroscopic readings the placement of the sensor doesn’t matter.
 That makes sense.